-Just west of Needles, California is an all but totally abandoned section of roadway called National Trails Highway.
+Just west of Needles, California, is an all but totally abandoned roadway section called National Trails Highway.
 For years this roadway served as the main artery for travelers heading west from New Mexico to California.

 First Stop Oro Grande California

-Starting in Victorville, California, the National Old Trails Highway crosses the Mojave River on a 1930s steel truss bridge, and heads east to what remains of the town of Oro Grande.
+Starting in Victorville, California, the National Old Trails Highway crosses the Mojave River on a 1930s steel truss bridge and heads east to what remains of Oro Grande’s town.
 Built on the hopes and dreams of the area’s early prospectors, the town would have dried up completely if it hadn’t been for the discovery of limestone.

-There are several old buildings here including the Iron Hog Saloon and the abandoned Mohawk Mini-Mart, as well as the largest antique mall in the high desert – the Antique Station.
+There are several old buildings here, including the Iron Hog Saloon and the abandoned Mohawk Mini-Mart, and the largest antique mall in the high desert – the Antique Station.
 There is also an old cemetery that dates back to the town’s mining days.

 Elmer’s Bottle Tree Ranch

-Next up about 4 miles down the highway is Elmer’s Bottle Tree Ranch.
-Elmer is still around to greet visitors but judging by the length of his beard he is getting up there in years.
+Next up, about 4 miles down the highway, is Elmer’s Bottle Tree Ranch.
+Elmer is still around to greet visitors but judging by his beard’s length; he gets up there in years.

-Elmer created his bottle tree masterpiece out of junkyard pieces and hundreds of bottle.
-The bottle ranch is a must see as you drive along the National Trails Highway.
+Elmer created his bottle tree masterpiece out of junkyard pieces and hundreds of bottles.
+The bottle ranch is a must-see as you drive along the National Trails Highway.
 24266 National Trails Hwy Oro Grande, CA 92368.
 Be sure to leave Elmer a tip in the mailbox before you continue your trip.

 Heading further east is what remains of the town of Helendale, with a few buildings still standing amid the rattlesnakes and sagebrush.
-Among them are the remains of the old Burden’s Store and a U.S. Post Office, which is one of the oldest buildings on this stretch of Route 66, built in 1926.
-There is also the ruins Potapov’s Service Station and Auto Court, originally built in 1943.
+Among them are the remains of the old Burden’s Store and a U.S. Post Office, one of the oldest buildings on Route 66, built-in 1926.
+There are also the ruins of Potapov’s Service Station and Auto Court, originally built in 1943.

 East of Helendale, sparse remnants of the Mother Road can still be seen as travelers make their way towards Barstow — one of the bigger cities along this stretch of the National Old Trails Highway.
 Named for the president of the Santa Fe Railroad, Barstow thrived along with the nearby successful mining towns of Daggett and Calico during the late 1800s and grew into a major rail center by the turn of the century.